 Career Highlights (Recent)

-In 2014, Rory was returned for the second time in the Research Excellence Framework (REF) submission of his university.
-He submitted a REF Impact Case on Democratising Co-operatives, Charity and Social Enterprises.
+In 2014, Rory was included in the Research Excellence Framework (REF) submission of Sheffield Hallam University.
+He authored an Impact Case on Democratising Co-operatives, Charity and Social Enterprises with Tracey Coule, and this helped Sheffield Business School achieve recognition for 'world class', 'internationally excellent', and 'internationally recognised' research impact.

 In 2011, he received two awards for academic excellence: